HazimAr/DiscordStatus/README.md

 To use this discord status changer folow these steps:
 ```
 1. Download the code and unzip it to a permanent location in your files.
-MAKE SURE YOU DONT MOVE THE FOLDER AFTER CHOOSING A SPECIFIC FILE PATH.
+MAKE SURE YOU DONT MOVE THE FOLDER AFTER CHOOSING.
 ```
 ```
 2. Make sure discord is maximized on your main screen if you have multiple monitors.